owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 I will use the face compare API to check whether the person in front of the webcam is me.
 I will provide a sample picture of me to the cortex.

-I took the sample picture at work, to make the task a little bit trickier for the engine, because the environment will not match at all what it will see.
+I took the sample picture at work, to make the task a little bit trickier for the engine because the environment will not match what it will see.

 I won't dig into the code that can be found [here](https://github.com/owulveryck/socketcam/blob/master/processors/rekognition/main.go).